 Photo © Copyright Keith Minchin – Faces of Fredericton

-Diminutive in stature and self-deprecating in manner, Muriel McQueen Fergusson possessed an incisive mind and sharp wit.
-A lawyer by profession, she served as New Brunswick’s Regional Enforcement Counsel for the Wartime Prices and Trade Board during the Second World War and subsequently as Regional Director of Family Allowances and Old Age Security.
-She was the first female Judge of Probate in Victoria County and the first female city councillor in Fredericton.
-She was called to the Senate in 1953.
-Nearly two decades after she was appointed to the Senate.
+Standing at a modest height and possessing a self-deprecating demeanor, Hon.
+Muriel McQueen Fergusson was a woman of keen intellect and sharp wit.
+A lawyer by trade, she served as New Brunswick’s Regional Enforcement Counsel for the Wartime Prices and Trade Board during World War II, followed by roles as Regional Director of Family Allowances and Old Age Security.
+She broke barriers as the first female Judge of Probate in Victoria County and the first female city councillor in Fredericton.
+In 1953, she was appointed to the Senate.

 This post has already been read 1800 times!